SelfCareMap

 Why Breathwork Matters for Muscle Tension

-When we’re stressed, injured, or pushing hard in workouts, our bodies often shift into a sympathetic state—aka “fight or flight.”
-This triggers shallow, rapid breathing and keeps muscles in a guarded, tense state.
-Over time, this chronic tension can impede recovery, limit mobility, and even contribute to pain.
+When we are stressed, injured, or pushing hard in workouts, our bodies often shift into a sympathetic state, also known as fight or flight.
+This state is characterized by an increase in cortisol and adrenaline.
+It triggers shallow, rapid breathing, often called chest breathing, which keeps muscles in a guarded, tense state to protect the body from perceived danger.
+Over time, this chronic tension can impede recovery, limit mobility, and even contribute to long term pain.
+When the body remains in this state, the muscles never fully let go, which can lead to stiffness and a decreased range of motion.

 3 Simple Breathwork Techniques for At-Home Recovery